covidgreen/covid-green-app/README.md

 Follow the official guide "[Setting up the development environment](https://reactnative.dev/docs/environment-setup)" to set up your local machine to develop iOS and Android applications with React Native.

-Install an xCode version that supports iOS 13.5, required by the [ExposureNotification framework](https://developer.apple.com/documentation/exposurenotification) used by the app.
+Install an Xcode version that supports iOS 13.5, required by the [ExposureNotification framework](https://developer.apple.com/documentation/exposurenotification) used by the app.
+Please keep in mind ExposureNotification isn’t available in iOS 14 beta (last beta published: beta 2).

 Install `yarn` globally: